stevejay/react-roving-tabindex/README.md

 ### When not to use this package

 This package is designed as a general solution for a roving tabindex in a toolbar or a smallish grid.
-If you need a roving tabindex in a very large grid or table (a few hundred cells or more) then you may be better served with a bespoke implementation.
-By not including any unnecessary flexibility that this package offers then you will likely create a more performant implementation when performance becomes paramount.
+If you need a roving tabindex in a very large grid or table (a few hundred cells or more) then you will likely be better served with a bespoke implementation.
+By not including any unnecessary flexibility that this package offers then you should create a more performant implementation.
 For example, you might not need to support the enabling and unenabling of tab stops.
-It also takes time to register the cells with the package, and there is an overhead to creating the row index mapping.
+It also takes time to register the cells with the package, and there is an overhead to creating the row index mapping for a grid.

 ## Requirements